esm2000/more-chess/README.md

 * rudimentary EASY enemy AI (chooses random moves from possible moves)
 * ADVANCED enemy AI that plays perfectly as possible
 * MEDIUM enemy AI that is a combination of EASY and ADVANCED AIs

+##### Production-Ready Development
+* Get off of SQLite and move to a database more sutiable for production
+* Restructure project for deployment
+* Dockerize project with Dockerfile
+* Create a Kubernetes deployment script and a configuration file
+* Deploy